One misstep with customs could lead to a disaster. What can you do to avoid this?

 Today we’re helping you cook up a recipe to avoid a customs calamity.

 We’ll examine what customs is, why it’s a hassle, and what you can do to prevent some of the most common problems.

 When items ship from one country to another, they have to go through customs before they can be released for final delivery.

-During this process, a customs officer in the country you’re shipping to will review the package to make sure it meets the country’s regulations.
+The short answer is yes.
+Customs checks all inbound international packages and mail.
+During this process, a customs officer in the country you’re shipping to will review the package to make sure it meets the country’s laws, regulations and policies.
 They will also determine what duties and taxes might be due.

 If you’ve traveled internationally, you went through customs when you landed.
 You probably filled out a form beforehand with questions ranging from basic to somewhat odd, like if you’re transporting soil or animal parts.
 Then you answered a few of the customs officers’ questions once you got off the plane.
 And before you know it, you’re on your way.